salma549/projectFRT/README.md

 Azure Technologies used for project:

-Static Web Apps
+-Static Web Apps

-Health bot
+-Health bot

 FUNCTIONALITIES OF WEB APPLICATION: